 What Does a Sensory Circuit Look Like?

 Unlike a gym circuit, the main goal of a sensory circuit is not to build muscles or improve cardiovascular fitness.
 Instead, the focus is on preparing the child's brain and body for learning and attention.
-The activities in a sensory circuit help to regulate the child's level of alertness and arousal, promoting a state of optimal readiness for focused learning.
+The activities in a sensory circuit help to regulate the child's level of alertness and arousal, promoting a state of optimal readiness for focussed learning.

 Sensory Circuit Activities